-Strategy should lead, and tactics should follow.
-It is so easy to fall in love with shiny new tactics – a new logo, social media account or app – but in the social sector we have to be clear that our bottom line is impact – in this case ROI on our marketing dollars.
+It is so easy to fall in love with shiny new tactics – a new logo or name, social media account or app – but in the social sector we have to be clear that our bottom line is impact – in this case ROI on our marketing dollars.
 Our strategy should always center on maximizing impact by meeting customer needs and delivering best-in-class results.
-While we have multiple customers (e.g., donors, volunteers, clients) and may need to tailor our tactics for each group, we also need to ensure that we are clear on our value proposition, our core message(s) and how each customer wants to receive information.
+While we have multiple customers (e.g., donors, volunteers, clients) and may need to tailor our tactics for each group, we need to be clear on our value proposition, our core message(s) and how each customer wants to receive information.
 We also need to ensure that our tactics align with our brand promise.
 Our first task is to develop a strategy that incorporates these critical elements.
-Then ask yourself which tactics best support it and measure their effectiveness.
+Then we must ask ourselves which tactics best support our strategy and measure their effectiveness.
 When I explain this to my students, I describe it as a Russian nesting doll (matryoshka).
 The outer doll is our overall strategy, while the tactics are the progressively smaller dolls inside.
 For example, Target’s strategy is to be a high-end, big box retailer, so their marketing strategy is to find and keep customers looking to be chic for cheap who have a household income of $67,000.
 To achieve this strategic goal, their tactics are: 1) hiring well-known designers and 2) producing trendy, off-beat commercials.

 Donors are shifting their preferences.
-They are less loyal to organizations and more vigilant about looking for the best solution, regardless of where it comes from.
+They are less loyal to nonprofit organizations and more vigilant about looking for the best solution, regardless of where it comes from.
 Think about how many people booked rentals through Airbnb when Russia invaded Ukraine to lend financial support to Ukraine residents.
-They want to “invest” in organizations that make a difference on issues they care about.
-Use tools like impact storytelling and prospectuses to generate positive word of mouth, and donors will find you.
+They want to “invest” in any organization that makes a difference on issues they care about.
+Use tools like storytelling and prospectuses to generate positive word of mouth, and donors will find you.

 Nationally, for every 100 donors nonprofits gained, they lost 102 through attrition.
 Too many of us believe that marketing is about attracting new customers through advertising or promotions.
-However, sometimes a better idea is to invest in stewardship strategies so donors stay engaged and are happy to renew or increase their support.
+However, sometimes a better idea is to invest in stewardship strategies, so donors stay engaged and are happy to renew or increase their support.
 The cheapest customer to get is the one you already have.

 We often choose strategies or tactics because they appeal to us, but we neglect to ask our customers what appeals to them.
 Once you are with an organization for a while, it’s easy to develop an inherent bias or make assumptions based on your own preferences.
 We often hear that research (e.g., focus groups, surveys) before the launch of a new strategic plan, logo or website is expensive.
 While this may be true, failure of a tactic or strategy can be even more expensive and lead to market confusion.

 We wholeheartedly agree with Peter Drucker: “The aim of marketing is to know and understand the customer so well the product or service (or impact) fits him and sells itself.”
 Marketing is both art and science, and it should never be driven by tactics.
-Within the social sector, it is even more complex as we strive to meet the preferences of multiple customers.
-The key is to find your value to the community and tell your story in a way that compels people to help make your organization’s vision a reality.
+To help you with this task, we have developed the 5C’s of Nonprofit Marketing (below).